Nabilthahamid/RAVDESS-Emotion-Recognition-System-/README.md

-# ESRA-RELA++: Emotion-Saliency and Reliability-Aware Multimodal Fusion for RAVDESS Emotion Recognition
+# ESRA-RELA: Emotion-Saliency and Reliability-Aware Multimodal Fusion for RAVDESS Emotion Recognition

 A publication-oriented, reproducible multimodal emotion-recognition project using the **RAVDESS** audio-visual dataset.
 The project focuses on **subject-wise actor-independent emotion recognition**, where test actors are unseen during training.